 Investment confidence dropped in 2020 and in the first half of 2021, but has now recovered by a point from 6.3 in July to 7.3 in December 2021.
 The industry cited strong state government commitments and policy development as key reasons for stronger investment confidence.

 Investment confidence continues to differ across states, with NSW showing the strongest investment.

 How do you expect the number of people your company employs in renewable energy in Australia to change in the next 12 months?

 The majority of those surveyed expect to employ more staff in the next 12 months.

 What factors are creating the greatest challenges for your business to develop renewable energy projects in Australia?

 The top business challenge rated by the industry was once again concerns and challenges related to grid connection process and technical requirements, with the industry citing this as the top challenge since July 2019.

-Unpredictable and unhelpful government intervention in energy market was cited as the second biggest business challenge, followed by under-investment in network capacity and lack of long-term integrated federal energy and climate policy.
-The top five and six challenges related to the energy market design and concerns around marginal loss factors (MLFs).
+Under-investment in network capacity was rated the second biggest challenge by the industry, followed by unpredictable government intervention in the energy market and a lack of long-term integrated federal energy and climate policy.
+The top five and six challenges related to concerns around future market design and marginal loss factors (MLFs).

 For the first time, senior leaders were asked to reflect on the recent net zero 2050 commitment made by the Federal Government.
 The results show that for the majority of responses it did not change their level of investment confidence but a stronger 2030 emissions reduction target would significantly increase investment confidence.